Adri6336/EnKryptos/README.md

 # EnKryptos v0.3.2 Changelog

-- Deleted vestigial code

-- Removed the global-like temp variables and replaced it with local variables

-- Slightly cleaned code

-- Made decryption button automatically open your encrypted_files folder

-- Made encrypted messages clear upon succesful encryption
+- Fixed EnKryptos freezing when working with large files

-- Added and edited notes
+- Added scrollbars to the message creator and text display window

-- Added easter egg
+- Added descritions to code sections

 # Using Enkryptos as an Executable (Strong Encryption Strength)